Braslava/Braslava/README.md

 ## 👋 Hi there,

 My name is Māra and I am a front end developer from Latvia focused on JavaScript and React.
+I have a Master's degree in International Relations but decided to switch career in summer 2021.

 <div id="badges">
   <a href="https://www.linkedin.com/in/braslava/">
     <img src="https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn Badge"/>